jgeraigery/SpotlightHelp/pages/ConnectHyperv/hyperv_grid_virtualmachines.md

 ## Name

 The name of the virtual machine.
-If a corresponding Windows connection exists for this virtual machine then click on the name to open the Spotlight Overview page for the Windows Server.
+If a corresponding Windows connection exists for this virtual machine then click on the name to open the [Spotlight Overview page for the Windows Server][windows_drilldown_overview].

 ## State